 Tyler says the critical tipping point was when they had employed 6 to 8 offshore team members.
 At around this point, the existing offshore team members could train the new ones coming in.

 As mentioned above, many firms manage to achieve good growth up to a certain point.
 But there comes a time when further growth becomes difficult because they hit a ceiling of complexity.

-Tyler identifies a further 3 Scaling Strategies that have helped the firm to maintain growth right through to almost 30 employees, with no sign of slowing down.
+Tyler identifies a further three scaling strategies that have helped the firm to maintain growth right through to almost 30 employees, with no sign of slowing down.

 1. The Quarterly Theme and Celebration